hchenqi/DynamicEditor/README.md

 Item with static type doesn't store type information as the interpreter already knows its type and directly reads its data.
 Item with dynamic type stores type information along with its data for the interpreter to know how to interpret the data.

 > If the item need to be static or dynamic is relative to the program that interprets it.
 For example, if a program that reads a string knows how long the string should be, then it's not necessary to also store the length of the string.
-On the contrary, if the program handles strings with dynamic lengths, the length need to be stored along with the string.
-And in an extreme case, when the program already knows what the string exactly is, then the string doesn't need to be stored in item data at all.
+If the program handles strings with dynamic lengths, the length need to be stored along with the string.
+And when the program already knows what the string exactly is, then the string doesn't need to be stored in item data at all.

 > One could also say, that every item has static type, because every item has to be interpreted by a certain interpreter and not by the others.
 Items with dynamic type are just to be interpreted by the dynamic type interpreter, regardless of how the interpreter internally work.